 - I. Each school principal shall designate a staff member(s) to administer medications.
 The staff member(s) shall be trained annually by the registered nurse at each school. - II.
 Administration of medications during school hours is discouraged unless a physician determines that a student's health needs require medication during school hours.
 The Student Conduct and Discipline Code shall set forth provisions for administering medications. - III.
-Medication must be transported to and from school by the parent/guardian or a responsible adult designated by the parent or guardian. - IV.
-Instructions for the use of the medication shall be provided in writing by the Florida licensed prescribing healthcare practitioner and/or described on the medication container provided by the Florida licensed prescribing healthcare practitioner or pharmacist. - V. All medications shall be delivered to the school office/clinic with a Medication Authorization Form completed and signed by the student's parent(s) or legal guardian and the Florida licensed prescribing healthcare practitioner, to grant permission for administering all medication.
-The form must include the following: - A. Name of Student; - B. Diagnosis; - C. Reason the medication must be given during the school day; - D. Name and purpose of medication; - E. Time and/or condition under which the medication is to be given; - F. Specific instructions on the administration of the medication as stated in Section IV above;
+Narcotic analgesics will not be administered at school.
+Narcotics are known to cause decreased coordination and decreased levels of consciousness, thus presenting both impaired learning and safety issues for the student. - IV.
+Medication must be transported to and from school by the parent/guardian or a responsible adult designated by the parent or guardian. - V. Instructions for the use of the medication shall be provided in writing by the Florida licensed prescribing healthcare practitioner and/or described on the medication container provided by the Florida licensed prescribing healthcare practitioner or pharmacist. - VI.
+All medications shall be delivered to the school office/clinic with a Medication Authorization Form completed and signed by the student's parent(s) or legal guardian and the Florida licensed prescribing healthcare practitioner, to grant permission for administering all medication.
+The form must include the following: - A. Name of Student; - B. Diagnosis; - C. Reason the medication must be given during the school day; - D. Name and purpose of medication;

-- G. Approximate duration of medication to include beginning and ending date; - H. Allergies; and - I. Side effects; - VIII.
+- E. Time and/or condition under which the medication is to be given; - F. Specific instructions on the administration of the medication as stated in Section IV above; - G. Approximate duration of medication to include beginning and ending date; - H. Allergies; and - I. Side effects; - VII.
 Receipt, Storage, Control and Return of Medications - A. All medications being received by Suwannee District Schools, must be counted with the parent/adult delivering the medication and a school health staff person and/or a district school board employee who is receiving the medication.
 Verification of the count shall be made in writing on the Medication Administration Log Notes by the person delivering the medication(s) and the person receiving the medication(s); - B. All medications being returned to parents/adults shall be counted with the parent/adult receiving the medication and a school health staff person and/or a district school board employee who is returning the medication.
 Verification of the count shall be made in writing on the Medication Administration Log Notes by the person returning the medication(s) and the person receiving the medication(s); - C. All medication(s) to be administered to a student/students by designated and trained staff members while a student/students are away from school property and/or on official school business shall be counted with designated and trained staff members receiving the medication(s) and the school nurse or a school health staff person who is releasing the medication(s).
-Verification of the count shall be made in writing on the Medication Administration Log Notes by the person receiving the medication(s) and the person releasing the medication(s); - D. All medications being returned to the school nurse/school health staff by designated and trained staff members shall be counted with designated and trained staff members returning the medication(s) and the school nurse or a school health staff person who is receiving the medication(s).
+Verification of the count shall be made in writing on the Medication Administration Log Notes by the person receiving the medication(s); - D. All medications being returned to the school nurse/school health staff by designated and trained staff members shall be counted with designated and trained staff members returning the medication(s) and the school nurse or a school health staff person who is receiving the medication(s).

 Verification of the count shall be made in writing on the Medication Administration Log Notes by the person returning the medication(s) and the person receiving the medication(s);